-In connection with the issuance of the Series 2021 Bonds and to assist the Underwriter in complying with Rule 15c2-12 (the "Rule") promulgated by the SEC under the Securities Exchange Act of 1934, as amended, the Metropolitan Government has executed the Continuing Disclosure Agreement (the "Disclosure Agreement").
-The Metropolitan Government has covenanted for the benefit of the holders of the Series 2021 Bonds that, consistent with the Rule, it will provide: annual financial information for the Metropolitan Government, including audited financial statements of the Metropolitan Government for each fiscal year ending on and after June 30, 2020, in a timely manner, and notices of certain events with respect to the Series 2021 Bonds.
+In connection with the issuance of the Series 2021C Bonds and to assist the Underwriter in complying with Rule 15c2-12 (the "Rule") promulgated by the SEC under the Securities Exchange Act of 1934, as amended, the Metropolitan Government has executed the Disclosure Agreement.
+The Metropolitan Government has covenanted for the benefit of the holders of the Series 2021C Bonds that, consistent with the Rule, it will provide: annual financial information for the Metropolitan Government, including audited financial statements of the Metropolitan Government for each fiscal year ending on and after June 30, 2020, in a timely manner, and notices of certain events with respect to the Series 2021C Bonds.
 The proposed form of the Continuing Disclosure Agreement is in APPENDIX D - FORM OF CONTINUING DISCLOSURE AGREEMENT" attached hereto.